Stirling–Alloa–Kincardine rail link: Future expansion

 The retention of the coastal route offers the possibility of providing passenger services to Dunfermline via Clackmannan, Kincardine, Culross, Valleyfield and Cairneyhill.
 The former direct main line from Alloa to Dunfermline (which was not proposed for closure by Dr. Beeching) is now partly obstructed by developments on the site of the old Dunfermline Upper station.
 There would appear to be no prospect of access to the existing Dunfermline City (formerly Dunfermline Lower and later Dunfermline Town) station by this route, unless a new stretch of line were built west of Dunfermline.
 However, the coastal Kincardine line does give direct access to Dunfermline City.

 Opening the line to passenger services was adopted by the Scottish National Party in their 2016 manifesto after a petition by Cairneyhill resident Martin Keatings to the Scottish Parliament Petitions Committee in 2015 which gained cross-party support from all 5 of the major parties at Holyrood.

 The line from Alloa to Dunfermline has been identified by Campaign for a Better Transport as a priority 1 candidate for reopening.

 There has been some discussion of the possibility of providing a service to Rosyth Ferry Terminal.

+In the 2026 Scottish Green Party Manifesto the idea of looking at the potential to reopen the route to Dunfermline from Alloa was mentioned.